 When it comes to the warmer months, our animals can need even more attention.
 Whilst we might enjoy the sunshine on summer days, the hotter weather can mean disaster for our rabbits and guinea pigs if they aren’t properly checked.
 One major problem in this time is flystrike, but we wanted to give some general advice on how to keep your smaller pets as healthy as possible.
-We’ll talk through some of the main issues in the next few weeks.

 What is flystrike?